Yankees expect Stanton-Encarnacion-Judge in lineup this week

 In the span of a week, the New York Yankees' lineup could get a complete makeover with the addition of American League home run leader Edwin Encarnacion and the healthy return of outfielders Giancarlo Stanton and Aaron Judge.

-Encarnacion, acquired from the Seattle Mariners, might be in the lineup Monday night against the Tampa Bay Rays as the Yankees return home from a road trip for what is setting up as an explosive homestand.
+Encarnacion, acquired from the Seattle Mariners, was in the lineup Monday night against the Tampa Bay Rays as the Yankees return home from a road trip for what is setting up as an explosive homestand.
+Batting fifth as New York's designated hitter, he went 0-for-4 in the Yankees' 3-0 win.

 That's because the usual middle-of-the-order bombers, Stanton and Judge, are close to being on the field at Yankee Stadium.
 For Stanton, that will happen Tuesday.
 Judge is close, and could be back with the team by the end of the weekend.